 - DropBox – A drop box is located outside of the Court Annex building and is available after normal working hours.

 - Online – Online payments are accepted here.

 - Phone – 1-877-794-0988

 Gwinnett Courts Online Search

-The Gwinnett County Courts offer an online search feature which allows users to search for specific cases seen by the court.
+The Courts in Gwinnett County offer an online search feature that allows users to search for specific cases seen by the court.

 Gwinnett County Criminal Case Search

-Any case seen by the Gwinnett County Courts can be accessed by using the Court’s case search feature.
+Any case seen by the Courts in Gwinnett County can be accessed by using the Court’s case search feature.
 With this feature, users can search by case number, by party name, by the attorney, by the judge, and by scheduled events.